dixieflatline76/Spice/README.md

 ## ✨ Key Features

 * **🔗 Browser Companion:** Use our [**Chrome Extension**](https://chromewebstore.google.com/detail/ekodikedjmhnganfcfleabcfohdjkoeb) to instantly add wallpapers from the web to your desktop with a single click.
-Supports Chrome, Firefox, and Safari with LiveSync technology.
+Supports Chrome and Safari with LiveSync technology (Firefox coming soon).

 * **� Automated Inspiration:** Spice handles the heavy lifting—fetching, caching, and cycling wallpapers based on your preferences so you always have something new to look at.